We owe all children a planet Earth as wonderful as the one we have enjoyed!

 The Norwegian Grandparents Climate Campaign, GCC, was formed in 2006 by a group of concerned elders, many of whom formerly held influential positions in Norwegian society.
-The initiative came from Halfdan Wiik, librarian and lifelong environmental activist living at the island of Stord south of Bergen.
+The initiative came from Halfdan Wiik, librarian and environmental activist living on the island of Stord south of Bergen.

-Today GCC is an independent grassroots organization with nearly 1900 members (mars 2018), with regional groups across Norway and run by a member steering-committee.
+Today GCC is an independent grassroots organization with well over 2200 members (January 2019), with regional groups across Norway and run by a Members’ steering-committee.
 GCC has proved a significant voice in the public debate on the state of Norway’s climate policy at home and abroad.

 GCC has adopted Article 112 of the Norwegian Constitution as the guiding principle for climate action and climate justice.
-Section 1 of Article 112 guaranties: “Every person has the right to an environment that is conducive to health and to a natural environment whose productivity and diversity are maintained.
+It guarantees: “Every person has the right to an environment that is conducive to health and to a natural environment whose productivity and diversity are maintained.
 Natural resources shall be managed on the basis of comprehensive long-term considerations which will safeguard this right for future generations as well.”

-For further information, contact: Mr. Steinar Höiback, chair of GCC
+For further information, contact: Steinar Winther Christensen, chair of GCC;

 mobile: (cc 0047) 934 08 869 , email: email@example.com